mattermost-community/focalboard/README.md

 # :warning: Announcement: PLEASE READ :warning:
 Focalboard Personal Server and Personal Desktop editions will transition to being fully community supported as of **April 30th, 2023**.
 This Focalboard repository will become the Personal Edition repository, and will remain open indefinitely.
 However, we won’t be adding any new enhancements, and will only address Sev-1 level bugs until April 30th, 2023.

-The Boards plugin version will be integrated into Mattermost as a core in-product feature, and will no longer be supported as a plugin as of release v7.11 (May 2023).
-The plugin code will be merged into the [Mattermost-server repository](https://github.com/mattermost/mattermost-server) where future enhancements will be added to moving forward.
-New pull requests and issues should be filed against https://github.com/mattermost/mattermost-server.

-Please see [this dicussion](https://github.com/mattermost/focalboard/discussions/4645) for more details.

 # Focalboard

 ![CI Status](https://github.com/mattermost/focalboard/actions/workflows/ci.yml/badge.svg)